kagg-design/kagg-compatibility/readme.txt

 * Tested with WordPress 6.4.
 * Added ability to chain error handlers.
 * Added compatibility with Query Monitor.
+* Added filter for folders.
+* Added filter for error levels.

 = 1.3.0 =
 * Tested with WordPress 6.3.